ngendah/learn-kubernetes/README.md

   b.
 Node

-A node is the computing resource in which a pod or pods are deployed.
+A node is the computing resource in which a pod or pods are deployed and executed.
+Nodes are managed by a controlling hub, and this requires the following services to be run on each node;

+1. kubelet

+2. kube-proxy

   c.
 Service